Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

 In order to obtain a static RSA from a changing flip traversal, we use the notion of a \emph{trace}.
-A \emph{trace} is a domain on the $\beta n \times \beta n$ grid.
+A \emph{trace} is a domain on the grid.
 It consists of \emph{edges} and \emph{boxes}: an edge is a line segment of length $1$ whose endpoints have positive integer coordinates; a box is a square of side length~$1$ whose corners have positive integer coordinates.
-Similar to arborescences, we require that a trace $R$ (i) is (topologically) connected; (ii) contains the root $(1,1)$; and (iii) from every grid point contained in $R$ there exists an $x$- and $y$-monotone path to the root that lies completely in~$R$.
-We say $R$ is a \emph{covering trace} for $S$ (or, $R$ \emph{covers} $S$) if every sink in $S$ is part of $R$.
+Similar to arborescences, we require that a trace $R$ (i) is (topologically) connected; (ii) contains the root $(0,0)$; and (iii) from every grid point contained in~$R$ there exists an $x$- and $y$-monotone path to the root that lies completely in~$R$.
+We say $R$ is a \emph{covering trace} for~$S$ (or, $R$ \emph{covers} $S$) if every sink in~$S$ is covered by~$R$ (i.e., incident to a box or an edge in~$R$).

-Let $\sigma_1$ be a flip traversal as in Lemma~\ref{lem:flip_traversal}.
-By Lemma~\ref{lem:structure}, each triangulation in $\sigma_1$ corresponds to a chain path.
+Let $\tau$ be a flip traversal as in Lemma~\ref{lem:flip_traversal}.
+By Lemma~\ref{lem:structure}, each triangulation in~$\tau$ corresponds to a chain path.
 This gives a covering trace $R$ for $S$ in the following way.
-For every flip in $\sigma_1$ that extends the chain path, we add the corresponding edge to $R$.
-For every flip in $\sigma_1$ that changes a bend, we add the corresponding box to $R$.
-Afterwards, we remove from $R$ all edges that coincide with a side of a box in $R$.
+For every flip in $\tau$ that extends the chain path, we add the corresponding edge to $R$.
+For every flip in $\tau$ that changes a bend, we add the corresponding box to $R$.
+Afterwards, we remove from $R$ all edges that coincide with a side of a box in~$R$.
 Clearly, $R$ is (topologically) connected.
-Since $\sigma_1$ is a flip traversal for $S$, every sink is covered by $R$ (i.e., incident to a box or edge in $R$).
-Note that every grid point $p$ in $R$ is connected to the root by an $x$- and $y$-monotone path on $R$, since at some point $p$ belonged to a chain path in~$\sigma_1$.
-Hence, $R$ is indeed a trace, the unique \emph{trace of~$\sigma_1$}.
+Since $\tau$ is a flip traversal for $S$, every sink is covered by~$R$.
+Note that every grid point $p$ in~$R$ is connected to the root by an $x$- and $y$-monotone path on $R$, since at some point $p$ belonged to a chain path in~$\tau$.
+Hence, $R$ is indeed a trace, the unique \emph{trace of~$\tau$}.
+Note that not only a flip traversal but any flip sequence starting with a zero-length chain path defines a trace in this way.